Constellation-Labs/documentation-hub/sdk/guides/setup-a-metagraph/base-instance/04-using-jars-from-euclid.md

 scp -i "MyKeypair.pem" your_jar_directory/metagraph-l1-data.jar ubuntu@ec2-your-ip.your-region.compute.amazonaws.com:code/data-l1/data-l1.jar
 ```

-- To verify the presence of your JARs in the metagraph, SSH into the instance and search in the directories: code/metagraph-l0, code/currency-l1, and code/data-l1
+- To check if your JARs were successfully sent to your metagraph, SSH into the instance and search in the directories: code/metagraph-l0, code/currency-l1, and code/data-l1